+An STI-AS can provide "div" authentication services to an OSP or an VoIP Entity.
+The requirements in this section apply to both cases, unless noted otherwise.

+Editor’s note: Change STI-AS to something else for VoIP entities.

 The STI-AS shall provide "div" authentication services as defined in RFC 8946 [Ref 4], with the following restrictions:

-The requirement that the INVITE request must contain at least one Identity header is qualified as the INVITE shall contain at least one Identity header with a “shaken” PASSporT,
+The requirement that the INVITE request must contain at least one Identity header is qualified as the INVITE shall contain at least one Identity header with a “shaken”, "rph", or "rcd" PASSporT,

 The "orig" claim shall be of type "tn",

-The "orig" claim value shall be copied from the “shaken” PASSporT "orig" claim,
+The "orig" claim value shall be copied from the "orig" claim of the innermost base, "shaken" or "rcd" PASSporTs.

+Note; when there are multiple valid innermost PASSporTs, "div" authentication can select the "div" PASSporT "orig" claim value from any innermost PASSporT for the mainline case where all innermost PASSporTs have the same "orig" claim value.
+In the case where the innermost PASSporTs have different "orig" claim values, the "div" authentication procedure is based on local policy (e.g., select the innermost PASSporT "orig" claim from the "shaken" PASSporT, or select the "orig" claim that corresponds to the TN contained in the P-Asserted-Identity header field).

 The "div" and "dest" claims can each have an identity type of either "tn" or "uri".
 When the identity type is "uri", the identity value shall identify a service URN in the 'sos' family, as defined in RFC 5031 [Ref 7],

 The "iat" claim shall reflect the date and time that the "div" PASSporT is created.

+The protected header "x5u" field shall reference an STI certificate when providing authentication services for an OSP, and a delegate end entity certificate when providing authentication services for an VoIP Entity.

 To support retargeting when the INVITE Request-URI before retargeting contains a service URN in the 'sos' family (e.g., urn:service:sos), the “div” PASSporT shall contain a "div” claim of type "uri" with a value identifying the service URN.
 Likewise, to support retargeting when the INVITE Request-URI after retargeting contains a service URN in the ‘sos’ family, the “div” PASSporT shall contain a “dest” claim of type “uri” with a value identifying the service URN.
 For “div” PASSporT "div" or “dest” claims of type "uri", the only identity value allowed by this specification is a service URN in the 'sos' family.
 Based on local policy, the STI-AS may skip "div" authentication when an INVITE is retargeted from one emergency destination to another emergency destination (i.e., when the INVITE Request-URI before and after retargeting is identified by the digits '911', or by a service URN in the ‘sos’ family).

+Once the "div" PASSporT protected header and payload have been constructed, the STI-AS shall sign the PASSporT with the private key of the certificate referenced by the protected header "x5u" field.
+If the "x5u” field references a delegate certificate, then the STI-AS shall ensure that the TN of the "div" claim belongs to the set of TNs identified by the TNAuthList of the delegate certificate.

 The STI-AS shall not perform "div" authentication if the STI-VS that verified the terminating INVITE request prior to retargeting detected that the outermost PASSporT was stale, as described in clause 5.4.